Why is The Dairy Industry Cruel? Seven Shocking Legal Practices

 Male calves are not the only babies to be killed by the dairy industry, as some calves are killed while they are still in their mother’s womb.

-Approximately 90% of the pregnant cows that are slaughtered every year are cows bred for their milk.
+The vast majority of the pregnant cows that are slaughtered every year are cows bred for their milk.

 Animal Equality Brazil documented this despicable practice.
 See the investigation below.